 Competition will also vary depending of where you're getting quotes.
 For example, a local bank or sales agent will quote much higher rates than you will receive here at CardFellow.
 In fact, even the processors we work with always quote higher rates outside of CardFellow than they do in our marketplace.

-Here's a table that shows percentage to basis point conversion from zero to one hundred in increments of five.
+Here's a table that shows percentage to basis point conversion from zero to fifty in increments of five.
 The decimal representation is multiplied by gross sales to determine the processor's volume-based markup.

 |5 Basis Points||0.05%||0.0005|

 |35 Basis Points||0.35%||0.0035|